Dunhuang Yardang National Geopark

 The unique rock formations in the park developed over a period of 700,000 years.
 The Yardang geomorphic formations found in the Dunhuang Yadan National Geopark are the largest in China.

 One of the most remarkable sites in the Dunhuang Yadan National Geopark is the Yardang Ghost Town.
 Located within the Ghost Town is the Aisikexiaer Castle.
 The word 'Aisikexiaer' means 'old city' in the Uyghur language.

+Due to increase of tourism a research project evaluated impact of tourism and the tourists cognition of the geopark.
+The researches suggested, that the administration of Dunhuang UGGp change the schedule of tour routes, highlight geotourism, and foster the popularization of science and technology (PST) through activities within the geopark that support inquiry-based learning and facilitate geointerpretation and lively learning.